Civil Air Patrol: Emergency services

 Civil Air Patrol is well known for its search activities in conjunction with search and rescue (SAR) operations.
 CAP is involved with approximately three quarters of all aerial inland SAR missions directed by the United States Air Force Rescue Coordination Center at Tyndall Air Force Base, Florida.
 Outside of the contiguous United States, CAP directly supports the Joint Rescue Coordination Centers in Alaska, Hawaii, and Puerto Rico.
 CAP is credited with saving an average of 100 lives per year.

-President Joe Biden reviews maps of structural damage assessments made by CAP's geospatial team in support of FEMA responding to the 2023 Hawaii wildfires.
+Former President Joe Biden reviews maps of structural damage assessments made by CAP's geospatial team in support of FEMA responding to the 2023 Hawaii wildfires.

 CAP is active in disaster relief operations, especially in areas such as Florida, Mississippi and Louisiana that are frequently struck by hurricanes as well as Oklahoma and Texas which are frequented by large, damaging tornadoes.
 CAP aircrews and ground personnel provide transportation for cargo and officials, aerial imagery and geospatial analysis to aid emergency managers in assessing damage, and donations of personnel and equipment to local, state and federal disaster relief organizations during times of need.
 In 2004, several hurricanes hit the southeast coast of the United States, with Florida being the worst damaged; CAP was instrumental in providing help to affected areas.

 Civil Air Patrol conducts humanitarian service missions, usually in support of the Red Cross.
 CAP aircrews transport time-sensitive medical materials, including blood and human tissue, when other means of transportation (such as ambulances) are not practical or possible.
 Following the September 11 attacks on the World Trade Center in New York City when all general aviation was grounded, one of the first planes to fly over the World Trade Center site was a CAP aircraft taking photographs.